jclouds/legacy-jclouds/documentation/userguide/vmware-vcloud-director.md

 layout: jclouds
 title: Using jclouds to manage VMWare vCloud Director 1.5
 ---
-#Using jclouds to manage VMWare vCloud Direcotr 1.5
+#Using jclouds to manage VMWare vCloud Director 1.5

 ## Introduction